10 Types of Market Research

 Conclusion

-So, the conclusion from where you should start research is by completely studying the secondary data then moving along to primary data, next comes the qualitative Research, it can be a comparative study of both primary as well as secondary data.
+So, the conclusion from where you should start research is by completely studying the secondary data and then moving along to primary data, next comes qualitative Research, which can be a comparative study of both primary as well as secondary data.
 Then you can do quantitative research for better development.

 Doing this research regularly can help you with more information and better development.